-Born in Manizales, Colombia in 1987, Ocampo studied Visual Arts at the Pontificia Universidad Javeriana in Bogota.
+Esteban Ocampo was born in Manizales, Colombia in 1987.
+Ocampo studied Visual Arts at the Pontificia Universidad Javeriana in Bogota.
 In 2012, he was awarded 2nd prize in the first National Faber-Castel Drawing contest.
 He enrolled at the New York Academy of Art in 2013, and was awarded a summer residency to Leipzig, Germany after his first year of study.
 Upon graduation in 2015, he was awarded a Chubb Post-graduate Fellowship.
 Ocampo received a Boris Lurie Art Foundation Scholarship for study with the National Academy in Italy during the summer of 2015.

 Born in the suburbs of Philadelphia, Sarah Schlesinger received her BFA from Taylor University in Indiana.
 She moved to New York City in 2012, and received her MFA in Sculpture from the New York Academy of Art in 2015.
 Working in both painting and sculpture, Schlesinger uses imagery of gardens, boundaries, and landscaping as a way to understand male and female relationships to one another and to the earth.